THE RACE IS NOT TO THE SWIFT

 “I returned and saw under the sun that – The race is not to the swift, nor the battle to the strong, nor bread to the wise, nor riches to men of understanding, nor favour to men of skill; but time and chance happen to them all.”
 (Ecclesiastes 9:11 NKJV)

-When Ben-Hadad king of Syria gathered all his army and went up and besieged Samaria, it resulted into a great famine in the city.
+When Ben-Hadad, king of Syria, gathered all his army and went up and besieged Samaria, it resulted in a great famine in the city.
 The famine was so severe that women started to boil and eat their children.

 24 And it happened after this that Ben-Hadad king of Syria gathered all his army, and went up and besieged Samaria.